Minority Business Development Agency, Commerce.

 (b) Start-up Phase—How the applicant will commence MBEC operations within the initial 30-day period.
 The MBEC shall have thirty (30) days to become fully operational after an award is made (3 points); and

-(c) Work Requirement Execution Plan—The applicant will be evaluated on how effectively and efficiently staff time will be used to achieve the MBEC programmatic requirements set forth more fully in the FFO, particularly with respect to periods beyond the start-up phase (7 points).
+(c) Work Requirement Execution Plan—The applicant will be evaluated on how effectively and efficiently staff time will be used to achieve the work requirements, particularly with respect to periods beyond the start-up phase (7 points).

 4. Proposed Budget and Budget Narrative (20 points)

 The applicant's proposal will be evaluated as follows: